 Funny German Phrases with a military Background

 Origin:The expression goes back to the German machine gun 08/15.
 It was invented in 1908 and much improved in 1915, hence the name 08/15.
-How this became a synonym for something rather common, isn’t clear.
-One theory is that it was the standard machine gun for the German army in World War I. So to the soldiers it was “nothing special.”
+How this became a synonym for something rather common, isn’t quite clear.
+One theory is that it was the standard machine gun for the German army in World War I. So to the soldiers it was “quite ordinary.”

 Either way, have fun!